joe-pierce/joe-pierce.github.io/index.md

 >
 >**Date:** Jan 2021 – Jan 2022
 >
->I worked a software developer on a pilot project for the Environment Agency looking at
+>I worked as a software developer on a pilot project for the Environment Agency looking at
 >adaptive investment into flood risk management throughout the OxCam arc, a region in
 >England, to the North and West of London.
 I was pivotal in the success of this project,
 >developing a Postgresql database to catalogue and index results of tens of thousands of